kirenz/environments/README.md

 ## Additional notes

-Next time you start Anaconda, you will again need to avtivate your course-environment.
+Next time you'll start conda, you will again need to avtivate your course-environment.

-*If needed, you can deactivate the environment with (however, this is usually not necessary)*
+*If needed, you can deactivate the environment to get back to your base environment (however, this is usually not necessary)*

 ```bash
 conda deactivate